veraniacalderon/surfs_up/README.md

-## Determine the Summary Statistics for December
+## Summary Statistics for December
 I repeated the same steps as followed for June's results.
 Except extracting the December Temps.
 Below are located December's temperature statistics.

 December's Temperature Stats: